hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 ```
 <div class="figure-label">Fig. 10: Importing, completed.</div>

-This is a tad wordy yet again, but it basically does what was promised: it maps
+This is again a tad wordy, but it basically does what was promised: it maps
 over the key-value pairs in the module—using `hash:kv-map`—and for each
 function stitches together a name from the key and the module name or alias,
 then binds that name to the function—the hash map value.
 This uses zepto's
 `$` shorthand for unary functions again.

 And with this we are done.
-We have implemented the promised module system, and
+We have implemented the promised module system.
-while some bits of the code are a bit gnarly, it is not overly complex.
+While some bits of the code are a bit gnarly, it's not overly complex.
 Most of
-the time is spent on wiring that depends on the input data.
+the time invested is spent on wiring that depends on the input data.

 ## Recap